Azdaema/AO3-Skin_Messaging/for Bradyboi1958/README.md

 ```

 # `in` and `out`
 `in` and `out` are for incoming and outgoing texts respectively.
 Texts within the same one will be grouped together, treated like they were sent in rapid succession.
-You can use two `in` or `out` in a row to show that someone waited a minute, with no reply.
+You can use two of the same in a row to show that someone waited a minute, with no reply, before texting again.

 ```html
 <div class="ios">